 Cash may be pledged as collateral with the investment manager counterparties in order to meet initial margin requirements for commitments to purchase (TBAs), which are contracts to purchase mortgage backed securities (MBS) at a later date.
 Such initial margin amounts are reflected as "Margin receivable from counterparty" on the statements of net position.
+The Trust also agrees to receive or pay to the broker an amount of cash equal to the fluctuation in the value of the TBAs.
+Such receivables and payables are known as variation margin, which are reflected as "Margin receivable from counterparty" or "Margin payable to counterparty" on the statements of net position.
+The margin payable to the broker as of June 30, 2024, for TBAs, totaled \$20 thousand.
 There was no margin to report for fiscal year 2023.
-The initial margin amount receivable from the broker as of June 30, 2022, for TBAs, totaled \$30.0 thousand.